Nov 12, 2024

 Concrete Solutions to Adapt the World of Work

-Diagnose to Act Better
+Diagnosing to Act Better

 1. Conduct climate vulnerability assessments for each site